CharleRoger/Garden/Canon/Mythology & Religion/Loshianism.md

+---
+aliases:
+  - Religion
+  - Cosmology
+---
+**Loshianism** is a monotheistic religion founded by the teachings of [[Ergoy]] and many of his writings such as the .

 **Loshianism** is a monotheistic religion founded in the year 720, its adherents, the Loshianists, center their lives around the [[Isçamalirǰeǰ]] and the teachings of [[Ergoy]].
 Loshianists believe the world was plagued with falsehood and false idols, Ergoy was given the task to cleanse the world and teach every people the truth that was given to him the night he received visions from Losh.
 Loshianism originated in [[Stamnar-Lōššī]] about 720 AGS.
 Loshianists believe this is when [[Ergoy]] began receiving revelations, and when the flame of truth was given to him.
 By the time of his death [[Ergoy]] passed the flame of truth to his most trusted disciple and friend [[Brimys]].